Zach1031/language/README.md

 ```

 # WARNING: Error Checking
-There is error checking in the language, but is currently minimal
+There is error checking in the language, but it is currently minimal